adobe/commerce-cif-graphql-integration-reference/README.md

     * Magento GraphQL documentation: https://devdocs.magento.com/guides/v2.3/graphql/index.html

 You can also read our [Medium article](https://medium.com/adobetech/serverless-graphql-on-adobe-i-o-runtime-e221d2a8e215) to get an overall description of the design of the 3rd-party GraphQL integration with AEM Commerce.

+## Expectations (please read this!)

+This repository provides a reference implementation **example** that can be used as a **starting point** to develop a real integration.
+This is NOT a complete implementation that supports all the GraphQL queries of the CIF components and connector.
+Do not expect that it will work OOTB with all the CIF components: there is no point that we implement a full example mock implementation, this is just demonstrating how one should/can develop a real integration.

+**Very important**: in order to help a developer identifiy what GraphQL queries are sent by the CIF components and connector, this repository also contains a "pruned" Magento schema that only contains the fields being queried by the CIF components and connector.
+This schema hence represents the fields of the Magento schema that must be implemented by a real integration in order to fully support all the CIF GraphQL queries.
+Make sure you read this [documentation](#schema-documentation).

 ## Introduction